 Types of Social Media Campaigns

-Not sure where it starts when it comes to social media campaigns for your brand?
+Not sure where it starts when it comes to a social media marketing campaign for your brand?
 Well, we’ll give you a head start there.
-We’ve outlined a few of our favorite different strategies and campaigns that you can easily implement into your social strategy, including polls, partnerships, events, giveaways, and charitable donations.
+We’ve outlined a few of our favorite types of social media marketing and campaigns that you can easily implement into your social marketing strategy, including polls, partnerships, events, giveaways, and charitable donations.
 Read on to figure out what the best option for your brand is!

 Polls on Facebook